CenturyLinkCloud/PublicKB/Control Portal/using-saml-for-multi-factor-authentication-to-centurylink-control-portal.md

 ![User Info Page](../images/user-info-page.png)
 3. Back in the OneLogin configuration, navigate to "Users -> All Users" from the menu and click the "New User" button to create a new user.
 Enter the first name, last name, and e-mail address you took note of in Step 3.
 All of these fields are required and as noted above, the e-mail address must match the value entered into the SAML username field in Control.
 You may also fill in other fields as desired.
 Click "Save User".
 ![OneLogin Users](../images/onelogin-user.png)
 4. Now we have to give the user access to the Control Portal SAML application.
 On the "Applications" tab for the user, click the "+" sign to add a new app.
-Select "CenturyLink Cloud Control Portal" and click "continue" then enter the user's e-mail address and click "save".
+Select "Lumen Cloud Control Portal" and click "continue" then enter the user's e-mail address and click "save".
 ![OneLogin User App](../images/onelogin-user-application.png)
 ![OneLogin User App](../images/onelogin-user.png)
 ![OneLogin App User](../images/onelogin-app-user.png)